 2. Labor cost

-Stucco application is a labor intensive and specialized job that requires skilled concrete contractors Milton.
-This is one of the reasons why the labor cost installing stucco finishes is higher than other method of siding.
+Stucco application is a labour-intensive and specialized job that requires skilled concrete contractors Milton.
+This is one of the reasons why the labour cost of installing stucco finishes is higher than other methods of stucco siding.

 Stucco is known for its lack of flexibility.
 It has a tendency of cracking in the areas where the soil shifts.
-However to solve this issue, polymer is being used with the stucco mix.
+However, to solve this issue, the polymer is being used with the stucco mix.

 Stucco homes are prone to water retention which gradually leads to water damage.
-This happens especially when the application is not done by an expert or lack of maintenance.
+This happens especially when the application is not done by an expert or lacks maintenance.
 If you have plans to sell your stucco house, have it checked out by a home inspector experienced in handling stucco.